The European market potential for candles

 Focus on segments

-Consumer spending and confidence are under pressure
+Consumer spending under pressure

 Source: OECD

-Germany is the largest European importer
+Germany is Europe’s largest importer

-German candle imports grew from €373 million in 2017 to €451 million in 2021, at an average annual rate of 4.8%.
-This included strong growth rates of 5.8% in 2020 and 17% in 2021.
-Germany’s role as a key trade hub in Europe may have helped the country maintain a strong performance.
-Poland supplies almost half of Germany’s candle imports.
-This illustrates how Polish exporters can benefit from being so close to the Western European market, especially Germany.
+German candle imports grew from €366 million in 2018 to €550 million in 2022 (CAGR 11%).
+This was mainly due to strong growth in 2021 and 2022.
+Germany’s role as a key trade hub in Europe may have helped the country boost its performance.
+Poland supplied about half of Germany’s candle imports.

-The direct import market share for developing countries grew from 15% in 2017 to 18% in 2021.
-Although this is below the European average, the actual import value of €82 million is the second highest in Europe.
+The direct import market share for developing countries grew from 14% in 2018 to 23% in 2022.
+Although this is slightly below the European average, the actual import value of €127 million is the second-highest in Europe.
 These imports mainly come from China and Vietnam.

 The Netherlands is an important European trade hub